nextflow-io/training/docs/hello_nextflow/08_hello_nf-test.md

 ## 2. Add tests to a chained process and test for contents

 Now that we know how to handle the simplest case, we're going to kick things up a notch with the `GATK_HAPLOTYPECALLER` process.

 As the second step in our pipeline, its input depends on the output of another process.
-We can deal with this in two ways: either manually generate some static test data that is suitable as intermediate input to the process, or we can use a special [setup method](https://www.nf-test.com/docs/testcases/setup/) to handle it dynamically for us.
+We can deal with this in two ways:

+-   Manually generate some static test data that is suitable as intermediate input to the process;
+-   Use a special [setup method](https://www.nf-test.com/docs/testcases/setup/) to handle it dynamically for us.

 **Spoiler:** We're going to use the setup method.